leishman/leishman.github.io/_posts/2015-02-05-op-return-transactions.md

 The resulting array shows the private key.
 Anybody with this string can spend the bitcoin at the corresponding address.
 Keep it safe!

 We also need the JSON representation of the transaction with hash prevout_hash.
-To find this you can go to http://webbtc.com/tx/YOUR_PREVOUT_HASH.json.
+To find this you can go to `http://webbtc.com/tx/YOUR_PREVOUT_HASH.json`.
 Paste this JSON data in a file named tx.json.
-(Here is an example)[http://webbtc.com/tx/1128f3081091f42e939c9d486996bc52a948707107e61f72029175e72c556d92.json].
+[Here is an example](http://webbtc.com/tx/1128f3081091f42e939c9d486996bc52a948707107e61f72029175e72c556d92.json).

 Now we have all of the information we need to generate the transaction.
 We will use the bitcoin-ruby gem to do this.